wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

 1. Open the `Controllers/Dashboardcontroller.cs` file

-1. Select the current comment block in the Index method and delete it.
+1. Select the current `TODO` comment block in the Index method and delete it.
 Also delete the existing return View() code.

 1. Paste the following: